tgroeppmaier/ft_irc/README.md

 ## Starting the Server

 This server uses **epoll** because it offers better performance than **select** and **poll**.
-However, since **epoll** is a Linux system call, this server runs only on Linux.
+However, since **epoll** is implemented through Linux system calls, this server runs only on Linux.

 - **Download**: `git clone git@github.com:tgroeppmaier/ft_irc.git`
 - **Build**: `make`